JetBrains/teamcity-documentation/topics/multinode-setup.md

 >
 {type="note"}

-The HAProxy config sets a special header `X-TeamCity-Proxy`.
+The proxy config sets a special header `X-TeamCity-Proxy`.
 It tells TeamCity that a request comes through a properly configured proxy.
 The header also defines a version of the proxy config: it helps ensure that the TeamCity server is compatible with the proxy configuration.

 ### Domain Isolation Proxy Configuration